commercetools/nodejs/CONTRIBUTING.md

-# Contributing to commercetools nodejs
+# Contributing to commercetools Composable Commerce nodejs

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.